What We Do

 (Justice Sandra Day O’Connor)

-With our 1,000+ Active, Provisional and Sustaining members contributing thousands of volunteer hours this year, we believe that “Fighting Hunger in the Greater Phoenix Community” can be accomplished … together.
+With our 1,000+ Active, Provisional and Sustaining members contributing thousands of volunteer hours this year, we believe that “Empowering Women and Girls” can be accomplished … together.